 In the sixties there was a new freeway planned over the Western part of the circuit, which necessitates a reconstruction of the track.
 Dutchman Hans Hugenholtz (also known as John Hugenholtz) designed a new section in a stadium, inspired by the Indianapolis Motor Speedway, the so called Motodrom (Motor-stadium).

 In 1964 the construction of the Motodrom began in 1966 and follows the opening.
-From that moment on, the Hockenheimring was driven clockwise!
+From that moment on, the Hockenheimring was a full permanent race track.
+They also changed the driving direction from anti-clockwise to clockwise.

 Characteristic for this 6.769 km (4.2 Miles) long version of the circuit was the contrast between the lonely long straights through the forest and the twisty section in the crowd packed stadium.